meerkat7/Image_Encryption/README.md

 # Image_Encryption
-This python code encrypts an image
+This python code encrypts a grayscale image